 Or, consider what activities your destination is known for: windsurfing in Aruba, cross-country skiing in Finland, yoga in India, or bouldering in Boulder (yes, really).
 Wherever you go, try to make staying active part of your travel itinerary.

 While Uber is probably the most recognizable name in the sharing economy, the term encompasses all peer-to-peer services – whether it’s riding in someone’s car, eating at someone’s home, sleeping on someone’s couch, or even renting someone’s sports equipment.
 The sharing economy is especially great for travel because it allows visitors to interact with local people, learning about their culture and way of life.

 In our travels, we’ve booked through Airbnb over twenty times now, and had positive experiences pretty much every time we’ve used it.
-(Sign up with this link and get $35 off your first stay!)
 While Airbnb lets visitors rent a room or a house/apartment, Couchsurfing hosts offer their couches or futons to visitors for free.
 We’ve actually never Couchsurfed, but we can’t wait to finally try it soon.